-- Report thoughts about harming oneself or others - Have recently harmed themselves or others - Reports delusions or hallucinations - Report primary problem with drugs or alcohol - Experience manic or hypomanic symptoms. - Are currently receiving psychological treatment
+- Report thoughts about harming oneself or others

+- Have recently harmed themselves or others

+- Reports delusions or hallucinations

+- Report primary problem with drugs or alcohol

+- Experience manic or hypomanic symptoms.

 Clients who are not appropriate candidates for Online-CBT are referred to other services.
-In our study, Approximately, 32% of patients we exclude from our research have problems that are considered too severe for ICBT.
-Approximately, 18% of patients who are excluded from ICBT, however, have problems that are considered too mild for ICBT.
+In our study, approximately, 32% of patients we exclude from our research have problems that are considered too severe for ICBT.
+Approximately, 18% of patients who are excluded from ICBT, have problems that are considered too mild for ICBT.